asesidaa/GC-local-server-rewrite/README.md

 This is processed on client side, so if you like to unlock all difficuties, just use bemani patcher.

+# Deteled songs

+If you see a lot of duplicate "Play Merrily" in the original tab, this is because in the songs db deleted songs are added back.

+To enable these, try use the omnimixed version of stage_param.dat.
+That can fix this issue

 # Local network

 If your game and server is not on the same computer, try modify in config, change ServerIp to your server IP.